This week’s episode is titled “Hammering out the Details. ”

 My point is è we need to make sure we pour the same meaning into the words we use, especially when we’re talking theology, because what we believe about God is the most important thing about us.

 We’ll see how complex & what a major deal this all was when we get to the debates about the trinity & the nature of Jesus in the 4th & 5th Cs.
 For now, realize that even earlier, during the latter 1st thru 3rd Cs, it was usually pastors who did most of the theological work as they dealt with the challenge of goofy teachings about God & Jesus confronting the people they led.

 Let’s take a brief look at some of the major doctrinal challenges & groups that challenged the early church.

-We already took a look at the threat of Gnosticism.
-We spent a whole episode on that topic because it was a huge challenge that even some letters of the NT addressed.
+We already considered the threat of Gnosticism.
+We spent a whole episode on that topic because it was a huge challenge that a few letters of the NT addressed.

-We considered the challenge that Marcion presented, with his knee-jerk anti-semitism & attempt to separate the God of the OT from the God of the New.
+We considered the challenge Marcion presented, with his virulent anti-semitism & attempt to separate the God of the OT from the God of the New.

 A group we’ve not looked at yet was a kind of anti-Marcionist sect called the Ebionites.
 They emerged toward the end of the 1st Century & continued into the 4th.
 Their beliefs smack of the error the Apostle Paul deals with in his Galatian Epistle.

 Ebionites said Jesus wasn’t the Eternal Son of God; he was just a successor to Moses whose mission was to enforce a strict legalism.
 They claimed Jesus was just a Jew who kept the law perfectly.
 And because He did, at his baptism, the Spirit of God descended on him, empowering him to be a prophet.
 This sounds a lot like one of the many Gnostic sects.